canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 Update the template in the `HTML` tab to:

-1. Display each forecast day's details (date, text, high, and low).
+1. Display each forecast day’s details (date, text, high, and low).
-2. Use the `toClassName` method to convert the forecast's `text` into a `className` value that will be matched by the stylesheet.
+2. Use the `toClassName` method to convert the forecast’s `text` into a `className` value that will be matched by the stylesheet.

 ```html